Set Issue, Comment, and Attachment Visibility

 You can change the visibility of an attachment in the Edit Attachment dialog.

 These controls are available when you select the Add files privately option from the issue toolbar.

-To restrict the issue visiblity, select one or more users or groups.
+To restrict the issue visiblity, select one or more users, groups, or teams.